 “Tell us what you think of it,” demanded one of the swindlers.

 “It is beautiful.
 It is very lovely,” mumbled the old prime minister, adjusting his glasses.

 “What patterns!
 What colors!
 I shall tell the emperor that I am greatly pleased.”

 The story continues until the evil thieves have taken all the money, gold, silver and fine silks for themselves.
-It’s like Egypt and the evil task masters.
 No one wanted to point out the truth.
-In doing so, they might be deemed stupid or unfit for kingdom work, so they pretend.
-They are pretending that those in authority are actually clothed in garments of beauty when in fact they are naked.
+In doing so, they might be deemed stupid or unfit for kingdom work, so they pretended.

 By the end of the story, the Imperial Majesty stands in front of a mirror, and the swindlers have him take off his clothes.
 He stands naked before them and his elected officials, but he doesn’t dare admit it.
 They fashion an invisible garment around him with a long flowing train.

 A perfect fit!” everyone exclaimed.
 “What colors!
 What patterns!
 The new clothes are magnificent!”

 “Well, I am dressed.
 Aren’t my clothes becoming?”
 The emperor turned around once more in front of the mirror, pretending to study his finery.

 The emperor walked in the procession under his crimson canopy.
 And all the people of the town, who had lined the streets or were looking down from the windows, said that the emperor’s new clothes were beautiful.
 “What a magnificent robe!
 And the train!
 How well the emperor’s clothes suit him!”

 None of them were willing to admit that they hadn’t seen a thing; for if anyone did, then he was either stupid or unfit for the job he held.